TheFifthRider/simply-roleplaying-webapp/docs/gameplay/advantages_and_disadvantages.md

 ## What are they?

-All advantages and disadvantages have a **name** that describes them and one or more **dice** of the same size attached to them.
+All advantages and disadvantages are a number of **dice** of the same size with a **name** that describes them.
 Just like with [skills and backgrounds](../character/skills.md), the name of the advantage or disadvantage is how you determine if it makes sense that you can benefit from it.
-The dice represent the bonus you can gain from the advantage or disadvantage, discussed more in the next section.
+When you can benefit from the advantage or disadvantage, you can take dice off of the advantage or disadvantage to get a bonus.

 <br/>